 The tenets the 1707 Act of Union are as plain as the nose on your face – admittedly part of your anatomy difficult to see from where your eyes sit, unless viewed in a mirror.
+The Act states unequivocally…..

+Two.
+There’s nothing in the Act about one nation taking second place, the poorer relation, having no place in world affairs.
 Nor does the Act contain caveats that one nation shall control all power over the other.
 It makes clear the two sovereign nations shall remain as before in everything but trade, banking, and the rights of peers.

 Equal and Sovereign

-What it doesn’t record is the brutally honest, self-interested remark of one English member of parliament the day after the signing: “Good.
+The discussions leading to the Act state clearly that “both nations shall be equal and sovereign”.
+Hypocritical, power hungry unionist politicians have ever since corrupted the phrase to mean “equal partners” as if they meant it.
+We have the record to study: the brutally honest, self-interested remark of one English member of parliament the day after the signing: “Good.
 We have Scotland on the wrack now.”
 The Speaker joined in the chorus, “We have catch’d Scotland and will bind her fast.”
 He was right, up to a point.

 September 18th, 2014, is what I refer to in my darkest moments as Epic Fail Day.

 If you twist my arm I’m sure to say yes

 Let no one try to convince you that Scotland sold itself willingly.
 The population weeping in the streets is well recorded by observers of the day, and by artists since.
 There were riots in Edinburgh, celebrations in England.